The friend keyword in C++ is often misunderstood. There's

 entirely by design.
 By making your test function or class a

-of the class under test, you can provide
+friend of the class under test, you can provide

 access to those member variables without opening them up to